rubylo718/ac-restaurantListV4/readme.md

 # Restaurant List

-This an assignment of AlphaCamp Term 2-3 week 1.
+This an assignment of AlphaCamp Term 2-3 week 3.

 ## Target

-To build web app through Express.js framework and run through Node.js.
+Continue improving the restaurant list:

+1. New function adding: sorting

+2. Code refactoring: RESTful API, routes, and mongoose connection

 ## User Story